CDF Transform-and-Shift: An effective way to deal with datasets of inhomogeneous cluster densities

-\begin{enumerate}[(1)] \item It generalises a current CDF scaling method DScale \cite{DSCALE} so that it can be applied to density estimators using uniform kernels with either fixed or variable bandwidths. \item It proposes a new Transform-Shift method called CDF-TS (CDF Transform-Shift) that changes the volumes of each point's neighbourhood simultaneously in the full multi-dimensional space.
-Existing CDF transform methods are either individual attribute based (e.g., ReScale \cite{ZHU2016983}) or individual point based (e.g., DScale \cite{DSCALE}).
-As far as we know, this is the first attempt to perform a multi-dimensional CDF transform to achieve the desired effect of homogenising (making uniform) the distribution of an entire dataset w.r.t a density estimator. \item It applies the new Transform-Shift method to density-based clustering and distance-based anomaly detection to demonstrate its impact in overcoming the weaknesses of three existing algorithms. \end{enumerate}
+\begin{enumerate}[(a)] \item Analysing the limitations and drawbacks of existing density-ratio based methods, i.e., existing CDF transform methods are either individual attribute-based (e.g., ReScale \cite{ZHU2016983}) or individual point-based (e.g., DScale \cite{DSCALE}); thus, they cannot solve the density bias issue adequately.
+More specifically, ReScale is a one-dimensional method which treats each dimension independently.
+The independent assumption limits its applications to some datasets only.
+DScale applies a multi-dimensional CDF without shifting; and it must be incorporated into an existing algorithm.
+DScale yields a non-metric and asymmetric measure.
+Both limit their ability to apply the transform multiple times in order to enhance the impact. \item Proposing a new CDF-based Transform-and-Shift method called CDF-TS that changes the volume of each point's neighbourhood simultaneously in the full multi-dimensional space.
+As far as we know, this is the first attempt to perform a multi-dimensional CDF transform to achieve the desired effect of homogenising the distribution of an entire dataset w.r.t a density estimator, i.e., making the density of all clusters homogeneous without impairing cluster structures. \item Applying the new transform-and-shift method to both density-based clustering and distance-based anomaly detection to demonstrate its superiority over four existing algorithms, i.e., DBSCAN \cite{ester1996density}, DP \cite{rodriguez2014clustering}, LGD \cite{li2019local}, EC \cite{wang2020extreme}; and one $k$NN anomaly detector. \end{enumerate}